sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

     !![SAP HANA Cloud Trial instance](hana-cloud-instance.png)

-    The instructions on how to setup a free SAP HANA Cloud trial within the SAP Cloud Platform are well covered in a number of other sources listed below.
+    The instructions on how to setup a free SAP HANA Cloud trial within the SAP Business Technology Platform (SAP BTP), are well covered in a number of other sources listed below.

     * [Help Thomas Get Started with SAP HANA](hana-trial-advanced-analytics)